National Disability Insurance Scheme (NDIS)

 Eligibility for NDIS Funding

-To become a NDIS Recipient of NDIS Support a person must:
+To become a NDIS participant and receive support, a person must:

 The NDIA is an independent commonwealth agency responsible for implementing the NDIS.